aliaspooryorik/contentbox-docs/getting_started/index.md

 * Insert Lorem Ipsum Dolor [T] to create content.
 * Contentbox Widgets

-On the right panel you have the Paging Details.
+On the right panel you have the Page Details.

 ##### Publishing